Uh oh, you are visiting the site using Internet Explorer. Which is an outdated browser.

 0 3052 5 Play Experiences that Promote a Positive Transition to School

-When educators are planning activities towards the end of the Kindergarten year, the attention is often focused upon those associated with school readiness.
+When educators are planning activities toward the end of the Kindergarten year, the attention is often focused on those associated with school readiness.

 With this in mind, it is important to take into account the varying needs of the individual members that make up the same group.
 It can often happen that children’s behaviour may regress during the anticipation of change, whether they are consciously aware of it or not.

-It may not be large sweeping changes, in fact it is more likely that the smallest of changes may be so small they aren’t noticeable right away.
+It may not be large sweeping changes it is more likely that the smallest of changes may be so small they aren’t noticeable right away.

 Everyday situations could be more emotionally charged, meaning children’s play and interactions could differ from the usual pace or tone as they process their feelings about what is currently happening as well as how they perceive the future to be.

-Not so different to adults, except that they have the language and life experience to draw upon when they are anticipating change which they can express to others with more freedom and choice.
+Not so different from adults, except that they have the language and life experience to draw upon when they are anticipating change which they can express to others with more freedom and choice.

-Enhance story time as a multi sensory experience by adding Worry Stones to a story in which there is a character sharing an emotional situation of their own.
+As a multi-sensory experience adding Worry Stones to a story in which there is a character sharing an emotional situation of their own.

-As the characters explore their feelings, there are opportunities for children to relate, either from their own experiences or of those around them.
+Characters can explore their feelings, and there are opportunities for children to relate, either from their own experiences or of those around them.
 Including the stones to touch and hold as they listen can be a source of comfort.
-Introducing the Puppets by the storyteller can demonstrate how emotions are expressed, and inviting children to represent themselves through the characters, during, or after the story encourages further independent exploration during role play.
+Introducing the puppets by the storyteller can demonstrate how emotions are expressed, and inviting children to represent themselves through the characters, during, or after the story encourages further independent exploration during role play.

-Felt play invites children to discover small world play which can promote relaxation and imagination.
-The soft textures and natural materials can also stimulate children’s emotions as they explore their relationships with natural and man made resources.
-Pairing Play Dough with Emotion Rollers is a gentle way to discuss feelings and emotions that will become part of their growing vocabulary and awareness of them.
+Felt play invites children to discover small-world play which can promote relaxation and imagination.
+The soft textures and natural materials can also stimulate children’s emotions as they explore their relationships with natural and man-made resources.
+Pairing Play-Doh with Emotion Rollers is a gentle way to discuss feelings and emotions that will become part of their growing vocabulary and awareness of them.

 When it comes to going to school, games are a great foundation for preparing children to learn to mix with others and when developing new cognitive skills that are often connected to how they are feeling and their mindset to growth and change.